Generic Name: lamotrigine (la MOE tri jeen)

 valproic acid (Depakene, Stavzor).

 This list is not complete and other drugs may interact with Lamictal.
 Tell your doctor about all medications you use.
-This includes prescription, over-the-counter, vitamin, and herbal products.
 Do not start a new medication without telling your doctor.

 - Lamictal Orally Disintegrating Tablets